Saury997/TSLDSeg/README.md

 # TSLDSeg
-[Pattern Recognition 2025] Official implementation of paper: "TSLDSeg: A Texture-aware and Semantic-enhanced Latent Diffusion Model for Medical Image Segmentation"
+[Pattern Recognition 2025] Official implementation of [paper](https://doi.org/10.1016/j.patcog.2025.112795): "TSLDSeg: A Texture-aware and Semantic-enhanced Latent Diffusion Model for Medical Image Segmentation".

-This repository is based on [SDSeg](https://github.com/lin-tianyu/Stable-Diffusion-Seg),
-a latent diffusion model for medical image segmentation.
+This repository is based on [SDSeg](https://github.com/lin-tianyu/Stable-Diffusion-Seg), a latent diffusion model for medical image segmentation.
 Specifically, our work focuses on alleviating the information loss of perceptual compression in conditioning by:
 - Enhancing fine-grained representations to preserve high-frequency details (edges, fine textures, orientations).
 - Leveraging hypergraph modeling to capture semantic relationships and spatial/topological constraints.